OS2borgerPC/os2borgerpc-admin-site/README.md

 ```

 **post-install-dev.sh** sets up and runs the development version of the admin
 system (using a local SQLite database).
-You'll be prompted for a password for the
+You'll be prompted for:

-new administrative user `USERNAME`.
+  - A password for the new administrative user `USERNAME`.
+  - You'll be prompted again to re-enter the password.

 Now access the site through http://localhost:8080/

-In order to login your user needs a 'bibos_profile'.
+In order to login your user needs a **bibos_profile**.

 ## PATCH THE USER